michael2012z/BitBible/markdown/Etheridge/files/1John.md

 21. My beloved, if our heart condemn us not, we have openness of face before Aloha.

-22. And whatever we ask, we shall receive from him, because we keep his commandments, and do the things which are beautifulShaphirthö. before him.
+22. And whatever we ask, we shall receive from him, because we keep his commandments, and do the things which are beautiful

 23. And this is his commandment, That we believe in the name of his Son Jeshu Meshiha, and love one another, as he hath commanded us.

-24. And he who keepeth his commandments, is kept by him, and he dwelleth in him: and by this we perceive that he dwelleth in us, by his Spirit whomHau d'yahab. he hath given to us.
+24. And he who keepeth his commandments, is kept by him, and he dwelleth in him: and by this we perceive that he dwelleth in us, by his Spirit whom

 ## 1 John 4